boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 ## 4. Decorator

-Adding behaviour to classes without altering the classes themselves.
+Adding behavior to classes without altering the classes themselves.

 ### 4.1 Motivation for Decorator